KG700/explore-space/README.md

 # Explore SpaceX 🚀

-Explore spaceships ...
-See a list of rockets and dragons.
-Click on each any to find out more about it.
+Explore the spaceships that we've sent up to space.
+Find out when they first launched, how much it cost and how heavy they are.

 ### Getting Started
 Clone this repository
 ````
-git clone ...
+git clone git@github.com:KG700/explore-space.git
 ````

 Ensure you have [npm installed](https://www.npmjs.com/get-npm) and install dependencies